 - Two Edge VMs in one Edge Cluster on each site

 - One T0 Gateway running in Active / Active mode

 - T0 Gateway connected to Edge Cluster in Site-A

 You can use any linux based virtual appliance (that you are familiar with) to simulate a physical router, I am simulating it via the NSX-V Edge VM 😊 – I have not thought about writing a blog of its setup yet, as it’s not relevant to NSX-T (NSX-V being a different product), but I am happy to if needed, feel free to leave a comment below and I’ll take into consideration.

 Also, to state the obvious, if you are implemented this series in a nested vSphere environment, it will not be supported by VMware – you’ll need to resolve things yourself as and when necessary.

-I am quite certain that you will need to refer this blog post (specially the logical routing design) back and forth while you are following the ‘step-by-step’ Installation series – therefore, I will link this “Step 0” to every other step in this series for a quick and easier access point.
+I am quite certain that you will need to refer this blog post (specially the logical routing design) quite often while you are following the ‘step-by-step’ NSX-T Installation series. therefore, I will link this “Step 0” to every other step in this series for a quick and easier access point.